 /data/local/tmp.
 Here you should be able to find the

 screen.mp4 on the list.
 Click the download icon next to the file name and choose your preferred download location.
-Remember that you'll need to give storage permission to Bugjager, so that it can store the file in external storage.
+Remember that you'll need to give storage permission to Bugjaeger, so that it can store the file in external storage.

 Running Privileged ADB Commands Directly on Device With Bugjaeger Installed

-Bugjager uses ADB protocol to issue some commands that would normally require root access.
+Bugjaeger uses ADB protocol to issue some commands that would normally require root access.
 Normally you would first need to connect a "target" device to the device where you have Bugjaeger installed and only then you would be able to issue commands to control this target device.

 adbd daemon running on your Android device to listen for TCP/IP connections.
-Bugjager contains the client and server part of ADB.
+Bugjaeger contains the client and server part of ADB.
 ADB server automatically checks for local devices within a certain port range (this is how it finds the Android emulator on your development computer).
 Once the

 adbd daemon enables TCP/IP connection, the ADB server tries to connect (thinking it's connecting to the emulator).

 To enable TCP/IP connection you need to connect the Android device that has Bugjaeger installed to your computer and execute the following ADB command (you need to have ADB installed)

 Alternatively, you can install Bugjaeger to another Android device, connect the two devices with USB OTG cable, and then in the command section of Bugjaeger app execute "Connect through WiFi" command.